BU-Spark/ds-councilor-mejia-city-services/fall22-team-5/deliverables/deliverable1/answers.md

 	- How do opening and closing times compare across different cities?
 Does that impact the number of businesses in that area?
 	- How are businesses distributed by license category or type?
 	- Look further into Cannabis dataset: map out different application statuses, and the split of facilities seeking Boston Equity Program and where they arre respectively located, map out different types of Marijuana Licenses.

+- Based on capital budget analysis by categories, we found Boston City spent tremendous amount on education and public work.
+- Based on community, Charlestown seems to be benefit heavily from it for public work and education.
+Other than Charlestown, Chinatown and Downtown areas gain a lot of city fundings.
+Anf fundings dramatically decreases for other communities especially rural areas.
+- The estimation for the 2025 budgets skyrocketed and possibly due to inflation from the pandemic.